-- Whether you are starting a new business in New Zealand, investing in an existing business, or dealing with other New Zealand-based parties - there's always a risk that an involved party will become insolvent. - Receiverships, liquidation and voluntary administration are the most commonly used formal insolvency procedures for companies in New Zealand. - The ability of a creditor to use the various insolvency regimes will depend on the nature of the debt owing, for instance whether it is secured or unsecured.
-Broadly, New Zealand is a secured creditor friendly jurisdiction.
+- Whether you are starting a new business in New Zealand, investing in an existing business, or dealing with other New Zealand-based parties, there's always a risk that an involved party will become insolvent. - Receivership, liquidation, creditor compromises and voluntary administration are the most commonly used formal insolvency procedures for companies in New Zealand. - Broadly, New Zealand's insolvency law respects security granted to creditors.
+By contrast, there are various ways in which unsecured debt can be compromised and subordinated.